Adams Avenue Parkway: Route description

 The parkway begins at the Adams Avenue interchange on I‑84 (Exit 85) in South Weber in Davis County.
 (The diamond interchange, which existed prior to the construction of the southern end of the parkway, also provide a connection south to 475 East in South Weber.)
 On the north side of the interchange is an intersection to the west end of Cottonwood Drive, which continues easterly to Uintah.
 North of Cottonwood Drive the road widens to five lanes, begins the privately owned toll section, and crosses over the Weber River.
 (The river forms the border between South Weber and Washington Terrace, as well as between Davis and Weber counties.)

 Heading northwesterly, the toll section (which has no shoulders, sidewalks, or side roads) has a posted speed limit of 35 mi/h.
 Just north of the river the parkway crosses over the Union Pacific Railroad's Evanston Subdivision tracks, before climbing the north river bank.
 The climb includes an elevation gain of more than 200 ft, but a maximum grade of nine percent, Near the top of climb, the parkway reaches the tollplaza, which collects the payments for both directions of traffic.

 After one intersection with 5900 South, which presently serves only the toll road company's headquarters, a single commercial building, private maintenance gives way to a four-lane city street with sidewalks just shy of 5800 South.
 The roadway continues northeasterly to the top of the hill near 5600 South, where pre-existing Adams Avenue (500 East) heads north, passing the Ogden Regional Medical Center to an intersection with Washington Boulevard (US-89) on the Washington Terrace-South Ogden border.
 Adams Avenue continues through South Ogden and into Ogden as a minor street one block east of US-89, with a gap near 4600 South and more north of downtown Ogden.
 In 2006 approximately 1,400 cars traveled the parkway on an average weekday.

 Tolls

 Tolls are collected in cash or via an ExpressCard account, a prepaid system that offers a discount for a $10 deposit to the account.
 The current toll is $2 in each direction for most vehicles and $1.00 additional if pulling a trailer.
 Extra large vehicles are $1 per axle.
 Previously emergency vehicles (ambulances) were not charged a toll, however beginning July 3, 2003, they must pay the standard $2 toll.
 To allow quick passage through the toll barrier, these vehicles pay through a charge account.
 The Utah Department of Transportation worked out an agreement during local road construction for four days in 2003 to allow commuters to use the parkway free of charge.

 History

 The parkway was opened in 2001 after just under a year of construction.
-Local residents led by Doug and Bruce Stephens urged the state to connect I-84 directly to Adams Avenue, bypassing the congested US-89.
 Then-governor Mike Leavitt suggested that a private company rather than the state would need to build the road.